 “I clipped the jaw of one strand of my handcuffs to myself and ran towards the fighting.
 Encountering the suspect first, I handcuffed myself to her left wrist.
 She resisted arrest, so I had to pop her in the face to establish dominance.

-“The other three assailants got away, and I found myself facing a mob of angry people, accusing me of things.
-At one point, I discharged my revolver into the air to back the crowd away.
+“The other three assailants got away, and I faced a mob of angry people accusing me of things.
+I discharged my revolver into the air to back the crowd away.
 Other Police units arrived, and we quickly transported the suspect to Precinct 7 Headquarters.”

 “Counselor, would you like to question the officer?”
 Judge Hoffenberg said.